 - Average Sunset: 5:32 pm, range from 5:28 pm – 6:39 pm

 - Average Daylength: 10 hours 22 minutes

 December sees the shortest days of the year, leading up to the Winter Solstice, which takes place between December 20th and 22nd each year.
-Leading up to that point, park hours will contract a little and then rapidly expand right around the Solstice through New Years Eve.
-This is one of the busiest times of the year, so park hours will be greatly expanded and some of the nighttime shows might have multiple showings or special holiday occurrences.
+Leading up to that point, park hours will contract a little and then rapidly expand right around the Solstice through New Year’s Eve.
+This is one of the busiest times of the year so that park hours will be significantly expanded, and some of the nighttime shows might have multiple showings or special holiday occurrences.
 Be sure to check your times guide for specifics.

-All time information based on 2017 numbers obtained from Time and Date.
+All sunrise and sunset time information based on 2017 numbers obtained from Time and Date.

 Best “After Dark” Walt Disney World Activities

 It goes without saying that Disney knows how to put on a show – and their nighttime spectaculars routinely set the standard for large scale evening entertainment.
 But besides these fantastic shows, Walt Disney World offers a ton of wonderful activities for you and your family to enjoy on your next trip.
 These are a few of our favorites.

 Enjoy an Evening Horse-Drawn Carriage or Wagon Ride

 From 6 pm – 9:30 pm, guests can visit Disney’s Fort Wilderness Resort & Campground or Disney’s Port Orleans Resort – Riverside can enjoy a leisurely scenic ride through some of Walt Disney World’s most beautiful areas.
 Reservations are recommended, but walk-ups are accepted.